stateful/docs.runme.dev/docs/configuration.md

 | terminalRows           | Number of rows to display in the notebook terminal              | auto-set                 |
 | promptEnv              | Prompt user to set exported environment vars                    | true                     |
 | skipPrompts            | Bypasses interactive [prompts](/configuration#cell-options) that require inputting environment vars or authentication confirmations. |false     |

+> **SkipPrompts**: This feature can be used to prevent prompting when exporting an environment variable.
+By configuring the cell options appropriately, you can streamline your workflow and make your environment setup more efficient.

 ### Supported MIME types